rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  That's where it really starts to become unpleasant.
 *  And we actually do have a clinical category.
 *  It's called nightmare disorder.
-*  And the way we typically define that is the same thing,
+*  And the way we typically define that is the same thing.
-*  as I said, a very unpleasant dream
+*  As I said, a very unpleasant dream
 *  that causes some type of daytime distress
 *  and it's happening at least once a week.
 *  At that point, we start to move it into this category
 *  of nightmare disorder.
-*  What are nightmares doing, if anything at all?
+*  What are nightmares doing?
-*  There are at least two theories.
+*  If anything at all, there are at least two theories.
 *  One is that it's simply the system failing,
-*  the system gone wrong and we're not processing,
+*  the system gone wrong and we're not processing.
-*  we're not moving through things.
+*  We're not moving through things.
 *  And therefore nightmares are maladaptive.
+*  They're not warranted.
-*  They're not warranted, they're not normative.
+*  They're not normative.
 *  The other is that no, they are adaptive
 *  and they are meaningful.
 *  And it's us really trying to go to a very specific